raiguard/ModernGadgets/README.md

 ## Requirements
 Rainmeter 4.1 or newer: https://www.rainmeter.net

-HWiNFO (required for all GPU information, CPU and disk temperatures): https://www.hwinfo.com
+HWiNFO (not required for all features): https://www.hwinfo.com

 .NET Framework 4.5 or newer